ZYSF/gen1cpu/README.md

 Actually, a few reasons.

-1. Registers are more secure than external memory (if you're not worried about the memory chips stealing your cryptography secrets, then you're probably not a security specialist)
+1. Registers are more secure than external memory (if you're not worried about your motherboard leaking your cryptography secrets, then you're probably not a security expert)
 2. Using an encoding of either 16 or 256 registers makes the instructions easier to read (and if there's free space anyway - why not just use it to allow 256 registers? on the other hand in some instructions we only allow the lower 16 to be used anyway, so it's not like we're really wasting any encoding space)
 3. If anyone is like "nah this other CPU architecture is faster" I can be like "well, in theory... this architecture could do the same thing with less memory reads/writes, so, in theory..." (in other words, more registers gives a natural speed advantage, but there are tradeoffs in space and power usage meaning you might not want too many in hardware)
 4. It allows for future implementations to have more flexibility over registers.
 For example, the operating system might want to define which registers are enabled/disabled in software so that it can cache things more efficiently, or an application might want to keep one register holding a "context" value at all times for debugging or to simplify some API internals.